 With a Public Health Degree, You Can Make an Impact On Your Community

-MPH degree-holders can exert positive influence on their local and regional communities, which can mean working with community members directly or behind-the-scenes.
-Below are some examples of career opportunities for public health practitioners who want to affect change.
+Below are some career opportunities for public health practitioners who want to effect change.

 Public Health Social Worker

 These professionals are responsible for the overall health of the community.
-They gather data and meet with community leaders to understand the challenges unique to their area.
+They gather data and meet with community leaders to understand the challenges in their area.

 Public Health Epidemiologist

-These are scientists who study patterns and causes of disease within populations.
+These scientists study patterns and causes of disease within populations.
 They may tailor their career to fit their interests but ultimately collect and analyze data, communicate findings, and examine programs and interventions.

 Public Health Nurse